JorPV/MyToDoList/README.md

 #My ToDo List

-I've created this To Do list following to practice JavaScript following a tutorial.
+I've created this To Do list to practice JavaScript following a tutorial.